 The average TSA score of an applicant to the University of Cambridge is in the high 50s, with only around 10% of applicants scoring over 70.

 Marking of this section is automated.
 The Admissions Testing Service does not accept requests for re-marks.

 Candidates take the test at interview.
-Most applicants taking the TSA will take it at the College they have applied to.
-Candidates will be informed by the College where and when they need to take the TSA.
+Most applicants taking TSA will take it at the College they have applied to.
+Candidates will be informed by the College where and when they need to take TSA.